steve02081504/full-proxy/README.md

 - `setPrototypeOf`

 For each trap, it calls the `base()` function to get the current target object and then uses `Reflect` to perform the corresponding operation on that fresh object.
 This ensures that every interaction is with the most up-to-date version of the target.

+If an `overrides` object is provided, its methods will be used in place of the default behavior, allowing for flexible and powerful customization.